jonathanwvos/WG_code_challenge/README.md

 # WG_code_challenge
 ## Setup
-For this challenge I used the Python Anaconda and pip.
+For this challenge I used Python Anaconda for the environment and pip for dependency management.

 ## Question 1
 This is a coding task that involves finding the missing integer in a shuffled set of contiguous integers.
 The input contains a flat file that presents the series in the following format: